phongnt57/phongnt57.github.io/_posts/2018-11-10-location-update-background-ios-event-kill-app-by-swipe-up.md

               `locationManager.distanceFilter = 10; // meters`

-   I am beginner with ios developement and beginner with writing tutorial (so if you have trouble with reading this article, comment and send to ngothaiphong94@gmail.com)
+   I am beginner with ios developement and beginner with writing tutorial (so if you have trouble with reading this article, comment and send to ngothaiphong94@gmail.com).
+Thanks!